Chernobogu/rockpaperscissors/README.md

-This is the rock paper scissors assignment from The Odin Project Course.
+This is the rock paper scissors assignment from The Odin Project Course but with an added ui.
 The purpose of this project is to practice JavaScript Basics.